 Knowing what type paint to use can be a bit confusing and a little overwhelming.
 I get this question a lot.
 The TRUTH is, there’s a simple rule to follow.

-The most common place for latex paint are your interior walls, door, trim and some furniture.
-There are five types of sheen that can be used: flat, matte, eggshell, satin and semi-gloss, so make sure you select the right sheen.
+The most common places for latex paint are your interior walls, door, trim, and some furniture.
+Five types of sheen can be used: flat, matte, eggshell, satin, and semi-gloss, so make sure you select the right sheen.

-It really depends on your preference, but with that said; most homeowners use flat or eggshell on their walls.
-If you use satin or semi-gloss it will creates a shine and show all the imperfections like dings and waves in the construction of the walls.
-Flat paint is great for low traffic areas and ceilings whereas eggshell is commonly used throughout the house because it can be easily cleaned.
+It depends on your preference, but with that said; most homeowners use flat or eggshell on their walls.
+If you use satin or semi-gloss it will create a shine and show all the imperfections like dings and waves in the construction of the walls.
+Flat paint is great for low-traffic areas and ceilings whereas eggshell is commonly used throughout the house because it can be easily cleaned.
 It also dries in 4-6 hours.

 Oil paint is most commonly used on trim, doors, cabinet doors, tile and metal surfaces.
 Although there is an odor to oil paint I like using it on interior floor boards and doors because of it durability.
 It should also be used on laminate and metal.
 One thing to remember when using oil –based paint; you CAN NOT paint over it with latex paint.
 Here’s how you can tell if it’s Latex or Oil Paint.
 Oil-based paint dries slow.
 It need to dry overnight before applying a second coat.